jcjv86/song-recommender/app/readme.md

 You can set the program variables in the configuration file (on the app/config/config.py file):<br>

 - User ID: Your Spotify User ID.
 On Spotify Web, click on your name, then profile.
-The user ID is on the URL (open.spotify.com/user/USER_ID)
+The user ID is on the URL:<br> (open.spotify.com/user/USER_ID)
 - Client ID: Client ID, found on Spotify for Developers Dashboard, on the app Settings.
 - Client Secret: Client Secret, found on Spotify for Developers Dashboard, on the app Settings.
 - Playlist id: The playlist ID where you want to save your searches.
-Found in the URL (open.spotify.com/playlist/PLAYLIST_ID)
+Found in the URL:<br> (open.spotify.com/playlist/PLAYLIST_ID)
 - Timer: In order to avoid temporary bannign from Spotify, you should not make more than 10 calls in a 30 sec window.
-Timer is set by default to 3 seconds to ensure this (timers are set on the playlist generation features that are activated via click).
-Modify at your own risk!
+Timer is set by default to 3 seconds to ensure this (timers are set on the playlist generation features that are activated via click). <br>Modify at your own risk!

-In order for it to access some of the functions, user has to authorize some scopes (or permissions) for the app.<br>
+In order for the app to access some of the functions, user has to authorize some scopes (or permissions) for the app.<br>

 The first time you run the app it will ask your permission for these app scopes, which are essential for example to check the playlist you use to save the songs of the searches, and to delete the contents of it after you make another search and add new tracks to it.<br>